-Materials shall be assigned a critical radiant
+Materials shall be assigned a critical radiant flux when tested to:

-ISO 9239 Reaction to fire tests for flooring - Part 1: Determination of the burning behaviour using a radiant heat source.
+ISO 9239 Reaction to fire tests for flooring - Part 1: Determination of the Burning Behaviour using a radiant heat source.

-Amend 3 Jul 2014 Or in lieu of testing refer to Table B1 of Appendix B in C/VM2.
+Or in lieu of testing refer to Table B1 of Appendix B of C/VM2.